 The Statewide Core is a standardized General Education curriculum required of all college students in the state of Florida.
 Students must take one Core course from each of the following five areas: Quantitative and Logical Thinking (3 hours); English Composition (3 hours); Social Sciences/History (3 hours); Humanities and Cultural Practice/Ethics (3 hours); and Natural Sciences (3 hours).
-These 15 hours are also a part of the 36-hour FSU General Education requirements defined in the next section.
+These 15 hours are included in the 36-hour FSU General Education requirements defined in the next section.